 Home page is the most popular name for the main page of the website.
 It is called home as it usually provides a starting point with many further directions for the user, containing direct links to the most important areas of interaction with a website.
 In other words, it can be also named the initial page or index page.
 Home page is mostly the start of users’ journeys if they are directed to the site by search engines which means that it is the page visited by the biggest number of website users.

 More than a decade ago, a famous expert in usability Jakob Nielsen wrote Top 10 Guidelines for Homepage Usability in which he said: “Homepages are the most valuable real estate in the world.
 Each year, companies and individuals funnel millions of dollars through a space that’s not even a square foot in size.
 For good reason.
 A homepage’s impact on a company’s bottom line is far greater than simple measures of e-commerce revenues: The homepage is your company’s face to the world.
 Increasingly, potential customers will look at your company’s online presence before doing business with you — regardless of whether they plan to close the actual sale online.”
-A long time has passed since then but a clear and user-friendly home page is still the issue of vital importance for an efficient website.
+A long time has passed since then, but a clear and user-friendly home page is still an issue of vital importance for an efficient website.